SHARE

 Traditional Southern Iced Sweet Tea

-For those of you who aren't familiar, Sweet Tea is not just sugar and water with a tea bag.
+For those of you who aren't familiar, a Sweet Tea recipe is not just sugar and water with a tea bag.
 I know.
 CRAZY!
 There's a specific process that has to happen:

 Why Is Sweet Tea A Southern Thing?